Citroen C5 X hatchback review

 While the engines are standard Citroen and Peugeot fare, the C5 X looks to reintroduce the supreme comfort of Citroens of old.
-It uses hydraulic suspension stoppers to reduce heavy jolts, and features a system that scans the road surface ahead so the suspension can filter out any imperfections.
+It uses hydraulic suspension stoppers to reduce heavy jolts, and features a system that scans the road surface ahead so the suspension can quickly adjust to filter out any imperfections.
 The former is standard across the range, the latter is also standard on the hybrid, showing how Citroen is squarely focusing on comfort rather than any hint of sportiness.

 The C5 X is a large car, measuring more than 4.8 metres long.
 That’s good for rear-seat space and boot space; its 545-litre boot is about what you’d expect for an estate or an SUV.
 Its nearest rival is perhaps the Skoda Superb, while the Peugeot 508 SW is another alternative.